-- Founded in 1889, Agnes Scott College is an independent national liberal arts college guided by its mission to educate women "to think deeply, live honorably, and engage the intellectual and social challenges of their times." - Agnes Scott prepares graduates to be effective change agents in a global society and develop leadership abilities and understanding of complex global dynamics as relevant for professional success. - Ranked as the most innovative national liberal arts college by U.S. News & World Report, the college's growing number of graduate and post-baccalaureate programs are interdisciplinary, cutting-edge, and designed for professional and academic success. - The college's 1,115 undergraduate, graduate, and post-baccalaureate students come from 42 states/U.S. territories and 12 countries.
-Driven by purpose and supported by the college's award-winning faculty, Agnes Scott's graduate and post-baccalaureate students typify the college's core values: a commitment to teaching and learning, a commitment to the liberal arts, a commitment to an appreciation of diverse cultures, and a commitment to a community that values justice, courage and integrity. - Agnes Scott College offers 14 master's degrees, certificates, and academic programs: - o Agnes Accelerated: 4+1 Graduate Bridge program; - o Post-baccalaureate certificates in pre-allied health and pre-medical studies; - M.A degrees in clinical mental health counseling, social innovation and in writing and digital communication; M.S. degrees in data analysis and communication and medical sciences; - Graduate certificates in advocacy and public engagement, data visualization, evaluation and assessment methods, technology leadership and management and writing and digital communication. - Faculty: 89 full-time, 100 percent of tenure-track faculty hold a Ph.D. or other terminal degree - Student-faculty ratio: 11 to 1 - Average class size: 18 - Graduates: Agnes Scott's alumnae include Rhodes, Marshall, Fulbright, Truman, Goldwater, Gates Millennium, and Posse scholars; the former chief justice of the South Carolina Supreme Court; Tony Award- and Pulitzer Prize winners, an acclaimed artist, and a Grammy Award-winning singer/songwriter; the former CEO of ANN, INC, parent company of Ann Taylor and Loft; a former governor of the Federal Reserve Board; and the first female Rhodes Scholar in Georgia.
-Agnes Scott graduates are found as part of the professional organizations at AT&T, CARE, the Centers for Disease Control and Prevention (CDC), Deloitte, Children's Healthcare of Atlanta, Google, The Home Depot, Teach for America, and the Peace Corps.
-Alumnae have been accepted to the following medical schools and health professions programs: Duke University, Emory University, Mercer University, Medical College of Georgia, Morehouse School of Medicine, PCOM (Georgia Campus), Stanford University, University of Florida, University of Georgia School of Veterinary Medicine, University of Miami, University of Pittsburgh, University of Texas, VCOM (Auburn Campus), and Vanderbilt University.
+- Founded in 1889, Agnes Scott College is an independent national liberal arts college guided by its mission to educate women "to think deeply, live honorably, and engage the intellectual and social challenges of their times." - Agnes Scott prepares graduates to be effective change agents in a global society and develop leadership abilities and understanding of complex global dynamics as relevant for professional success. - Ranked as the most innovative national liberal arts college by U.S. News & World Report, the college's growing number of graduate and post-baccalaureate programs are interdisciplinary, cutting-edge, and designed for professional and academic success. - Driven by purpose and supported by the college's award-winning faculty, Agnes Scott's almost 200 graduate and post-baccalaureate students typify the college's core values: a commitment to teaching and learning, a commitment to the liberal arts, a commitment to an appreciation of diverse cultures, and a commitment to a community that values justice, courage and integrity. - Agnes Scott College offers master's degrees, certificates, and academic programs: - Agnes Accelerated: 4+1 Graduate Bridge program; - MA degrees in clinical mental health counseling, social innovation and writing and digital communication; MS degrees in data analysis and communication and medical sciences; - Graduate certificates in advocacy and public engagement, data visualization, evaluation and assessment methods, neuroscience, pre-allied health and pre-medical studies, technology leadership and management and writing and digital communication. - Agnes Scott's alumnae include Rhodes, Marshall, Fulbright, Truman, Goldwater, Gates Millennium, and Posse scholars; the former chief justice of the South Carolina Supreme Court; Tony Award- and Pulitzer Prize winners, an acclaimed artist, and a Grammy Award-winning singer/songwriter; the former CEO of ANN, INC, parent company of Ann Taylor and Loft; a former governor of the Federal Reserve Board; and the first female Rhodes Scholar in Georgia.
+Agnes Scott graduates are found as part of the professional organizations at AT&T, CARE, the Centers for Disease Control and Prevention (CDC), Deloitte, Children's Healthcare of Atlanta, Google, The Home Depot, Teach for America, and the Peace Corps. - Alumnae have been accepted to the following medical schools and health professions programs: Duke University, Johns Hopkins University, Emory University, Mercer University, Medical College of Georgia, Morehouse School of Medicine, Philadelphia College of Osteopathic Medicine, Stanford University, University of Florida, University of Georgia, University of Miami, University of Pittsburgh, University of Texas, and Vanderbilt University, among others.